Careers360 Logo

 Stage II: If the seats remain vacant shall be allotted to the Maharashtra State candidature candidates.

-Stage III: Further, If the seats remain vacant, they shall be allotted to the candidates of all India candidature.
+Stage III: Further, if the seats remain vacant, they shall be allotted to the candidates of all-India candidature.

 Union Territory of Jammu and Kashmir and Union Territory of Ladakh Candidature Candidates